-Land Acknowledgement: Colorado College (CC) is located within the unceded territory of the Ute People and recognizes the complex histories of labor and living on this land.
-CC honors the Ancestors of various peoples, tribes, nations, and families whose struggle for justice on this land inspires their daily work.
+Land Acknowledgement: Colorado College (CC) is located within the unceded territory of the Ute and recognizes the complex histories of labor and living on this land.
+CC honors the Ancestors of various peoples, tribes, nations, and families whose struggle for justice on this land inspires CC's daily work.

-Fun fact: Colorado Springs averages over 300 days of sunshine per year and has over 400 miles of biking and hiking trails within the city limits.
+Fun fact: Colorado Springs averages over 300 days of sunshine per year and has over 400 miles of biking, hiking, and running trails within the city limits.